Cooranbong

 Cooranbong lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For uncovers areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future trends predict exceptional growth, placing Cooranbong among the top 10 percent of non-metropolitan areas nationally.
-By 2041, the area is expected to grow by 4,002 persons, reflecting a total increase of 33.3% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Future population trends predict exceptional growth, placing Cooranbong in the top 10 percent of non-metropolitan areas nationally.
+By 2041, the suburb is expected to grow by an additional 3,978 persons, reflecting a total increase of 32.9% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population